Cebu City Philippines Temple: Architecture and design

 The temple is built on an 11.6-acre (4.7 ha) site shared with a church meetinghouse, patron house, residences for the temple and mission presidents, and a mission office.
 The temple has a total floor area of 29,556 square feet.
-(2,746 m²) The steeple is 140 feet (43 m) above ground, with the angel Moroni statue on its top.
+(2,746 m^{2}) The steeple is 140 feet (43 m) above ground, with the angel Moroni statue on its top.
 The exterior is mountain grey granite from China.

 The interior's materials include Fairfax granite from China, Verde Yellow stone from Italy, and Condor White marble from Greece.
 African sapele mahogany is used extensively for doors and woodwork, while many furnishings were manufactured locally from Philippine mahogany.
 A decorate pearl motif reflects both the Philippine pearl trade and symbolic references in scripture, while the color palette of turquoise, aqua, green, gold, and rose was selected to reflect the natural environment of the Philippine archipelago.
 Murals in the ordinance rooms include works by Linda Curley Christensen and Adler Llagas, while chandeliers include Swarovski crystals from Austria.

 The interior has two ordinance rooms, two sealing rooms, and a baptistry.
 In the baptistry, the font rests on the backs of twelve oxen, representing the twelve tribes of Israel.
 The baptistry also has a painting of the baptism of Jesus Christ in the Jordan River.

 During World War II, the site was used as a Japanese stronghold.
 Excavation for the temple uncovered 20-foot-deep tunnels containing old equipment and unexploded bombs, which were removed before the tunnels were filled with concrete.